DESCRIPTION OF ORGANIZATION

 150-183.341(2) [Renumbered to 150-183-0020]

 150-183.341(4) [Renumbered to 150-183-0030]

 (1) Information on the organization of the department can be found on our website at www.oregon.gov/dor.

 (2) Sources of Information.
 The department provides information to the public through several sources.

 (a) Taxpayers may call for general tax information.
 The department answers questions about tax-related matters such as figuring income taxes, filing tax returns, and obtaining copies of forms and tax returns.
 Department listings are in the telephone directory.

-(b) The department provides Oregon tax publications and forms.
+(b) The department provides Oregon tax publications and forms by mail.
 Write to: Oregon Department of Revenue, 955 Center Street NE, Salem, Oregon 97301 to request copies of these publications or forms.

-(c) Internet access.
-Many forms, publications, and administrative rules and other information may be accessed at the department website: www.oregon.gov/DOR.
+(c) Website.
+Many forms, publications, administrative rules and other information may be accessed at the department website: www.oregon.gov/dor.